sst/guide/_examples/how-to-create-an-expo-app-with-serverless.md

 You should see a `0` printed out.

-## Setting up our expo app
+## Setting up our Expo app

 We are now ready to use the API we just created.
-Let's use [expo-cli](https://docs.expo.dev/workflow/expo-cli/) to setup our expo app.
+Let's use [Expo CLI](https://docs.expo.dev/workflow/expo-cli/) to setup our Expo app.

-{%change%} Run the following in the project root and create a **blank** project
+{%change%} Run the following in the project root and create a **blank** project.

 ```bash
 $ npm install -g expo-cli